markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Note that CloudWatch may create a new log stream in your log group.
 So, if you are not seeing new log entries in the log stream, you may want to return to the list of log streams and choose another.

 If you do not find `msg` entries, you may see an entry that says `An error occurred`.
-One common example would be that you do not have your SageMaker endpoint up and running with the correct endpoint name (i.e., `nabirds-species-identifier`).
+One common example would be that you do not have your SageMaker endpoint up and running with the correct endpoint name (i.e., `nabirds-species-identifier` with your suffix).

 #### Option 2 - Using the IoT console to see the bird species results